 The contest is open to all students or youngs graduates in design, packaging but also plastic arts schools.

 Participate in this contest is to discover the material through a practical case of development in semi professional conditions.
 The Verallia Design Awards contest is also a contest classified in the TOP 10 of the students competitions to promote its CV.

 Participate in the adventure!
-Take inspiration from the theme of this year, “French Glass” and promote the “Made in France”.
+Take inspiration from the theme of this year, “The Glass to live the moment” !

 Production of a prototype for each award winner

 Winners of the 9th edition of the competition, Clara Chanteloup and Maxence de Cock have designed the new Domaines Paul Mas bottle.
 Jean-Claude Mas, a member of the jury for this edition, chose this bottle to express the singularity of some particular vintages, including those of his white wines.Read more